KaisenAmin/c_std/date/README.md

 #include "fmt/fmt.h"

 int main() {
-    // date is invalid because feb consists of 29 days Date* invalid_date = date_create_ymd(2024, 2, 30, Gregorian);
+    // Date is invalid because February has at most 29 days (in a leap year).
+    Date* invalid_date = date_create_ymd(2024, 2, 30, Gregorian);

     if (date_is_valid(invalid_date)) {